 Abstract

-The present study aims to assess plankton diversity in relation to the physicochemical parameters of the Balua Chaur wetland in Dholi, Muzaffarpur, Bihar.
-We tested the hypothesis whether there is any statistically significant difference in physicochemical parameters and plankton communities among the study locations.
-Water quality parameters such as temperature, pH, DO, turbidity, alkalinity, and Hardness, and the plankton diversity were estimated in all three stations.
-One-way analysis of variance (ANOVA) and Pearson correlation were employed to assess the relationship between water quality parameters, and the water quality index (WQI) was computed to assess the status of water conditions.
-The ANOVA revealed that there is no statistically significant difference (p > 0.05) in water quality parameters among the three stations.
-A total of 7 classes of plankton were found, namely Chlorophyceae, Cynophyceae, Bacillariophyceae, Euglenophyceae, Rotifers, Cladocera, and Copepods in Balua Chaur wetland.
-The water quality parameters indicated favourable water quality throughout the study period, suggesting that Balua Chaur provides suitable environmental conditions for sustaining a diverse plankton community.
-The findings provide baseline information on plankton biodiversity and water quality, highlighting the ecological importance of Balua Chaur for biodiversity conservation and sustainable wetland management.
+The present study aimed to assess plankton diversity in relation to the physicochemical parameters of the Balua Chaur wetland in Dholi, Muzaffarpur, Bihar.
+The study tested whether there were statistically significant differences in physicochemical parameters and plankton communities among the sampling locations.
+Water quality parameters such as temperature, pH, dissolved oxygen (DO), turbidity, alkalinity, and hardness, along with plankton diversity, were measured at three sampling stations.
+One-way analysis of variance (ANOVA) was used to determine differences among stations, while Pearson correlation was employed to assess relationship between water quality parameters and plankton abudance.
+The water quality index (WQI) was computed to assess the overall status of water quality.
+ANOVA revealed no statistically significant differences (p > 0.05) in water quality parameters among the three stations.
+A total of seven plankton classes were recorded in Balua Chaur Wetland, namely Chlorophyceae, Cynophyceae, Bacillariophyceae, Euglenophyceae, Rotifera, Cladocera, and Copepoda.
+The physicochemical parameters indicated favourable water quality throughout the study period, suggesting that Balua Chaur Wetland provides suitable environmental conditions for sustaining a diverse plankton community.
+These findings provide baseline information on plankton biodiversity and water quality, highlighting the ecological importance of Balua Chaur Wetland for biodiversity conservation and sustainable wetland management.

 Keywords: Plankton diversity, Floodplain wetland, Physicochemical parameters, Balua Chaur